softmagnet/tp/docs/DeveloperGuide.md

 **MSS**
 1. User adds detail of parent contact to existing contact.
-2. AddressBook updates the parent contact field with the added details.
+2. TimesTable updates the parent contact field with the added details.

 **Extension**
 * 1a.
 User keys in Add Parent command with invalid format.
     *1a1.
-AddressBook shows an error message.
+TimesTable shows an error message.

   Use case resumes at step 1.